 Ensure Your Invoice Details Are Correct and Payment Terms Are Clear

 There is nothing worse when payment is delayed due to incorrect or mismatched information on the invoice document.
 Ensure information on your invoices are correct and complete (nothing is missing or omitted), especially information that helps your customer match their records (e.g. PO number, Contract ID, Delivery Order ID, etc).
 Clearly stating the agreed payment terms on the invoice and when payment is expected can help your customers prioritise and process the payment as well.

 Consider using an accounting tool that can automate this process to reduce any possible errors.

 Be Flexible with Payment Methods

 Offer a variety of different ways for your customer to pay you to increase the likelihood of getting paid.
-For example, you could offer options like bank transfers, cheque, PayNow or credit card.
-Do not forget to include clear instructions on each payment methods to make it easy for your customer to make the payment.
+For example, you could offer options like bank transfers, cheques, PayNow, or credit cards.
+Do not forget to include clear instructions on each payment method to make it easy for your customer to make the payment.
 Have your contact details available so that your customer can contact you if they have any questions.

 How InvoiceInterchange can help with Late Payments

 It is quick and simple to set up the facility and access funds in your outstanding customer invoices.
 This means you can obtain the cash flow you need when you need it for your business.
 With InvoiceInterchange, you get: